google/visualblocks/custom_nodes/README.md

 **ℹ️ Note:** Custom node URLs added through the dialog are stored within the project's JSON file (when exported).
-Visual Blocks will load these URLs when project is opened.
+Visual Blocks will load these URLs when the project is opened.
 As a result, any non-public custom node URLs in the project JSON file, such as the ones added in the local dev server, won't work on other machines.

 ## Other topics